-RESOURCES AT RISK OR AFFECTED:

-Pacific herring are currently aggregating and staging for spawning in the greater Sitka Sound area.
-The Alaska Department of Fish and Game conducted overflight surveys on the morning of March 21, 2022 and March 23, 2022, and did not observe any herring spawning or schooling near the sheen.
-No herring activity has been reported in Sitka Sound at this time.
-A potential herring opening may happen as soon as March, 24, 2022 in Hayward Strait (Figure 1).
+RESOURCES AT RISK OR AFFECTED: Pacific herring are currently aggregating and staging for spawning in the greater Sitka Sound area.
 Marine mammal and avian predators are likely aggregating in the area to prey on herring.
 No impacts to marine mammals or wildlife have been reported, but no dedicated wildlife surveys have been conducted at this time.
 Stretches of environmentally sensitive shoreline occur in the area, such as tidal flats and brackish marsh.
-A four nautical mile sheen was observed between the grounded vessel north to the Kane Islands in southeast Salisbury Sound on March 21, 2022, but no observations of extensively oiled shorelines have yet been reported.
 St. John Baptist Bay is a known salmon habitat and nursery area for juvenile sablefish.
 Neva Strait is a known sea cucumber habitat and commercial harvesting ground.
 Nearby beaches have been used historically as clam harvesting areas.